Sombressoul/dyna/docs/Holographic-Projection-Memory-(HPM)/Chapter F - Practical Engineering Optimizations.md

 Gradient flow in HPM is guaranteed under stateless execution, where all projection-defining variables are explicit.

 In rasterized or stateful scenarios, **there is no fundamental barrier to passing $\Phi(u)$ and $\mathbf{v}_u$ directly into the projection kernel**.
 If this information is retained or reconstructed, all required gradients can propagate without approximation.
-The choice to omit such data is a performance heuristic — not a theoretical necessity.
+The choice to omit such data is a performance heuristic - not a theoretical necessity.

-> *Gradients do not vanish.
-They wait behind geometry.*
+---

 ---

-TODO: F5-F8
+TODO:
 F.8 Implementation Guidelines and Tradeoffs
 F.9 Summary of Key Strategies